nvim-treesitter/nvim-treesitter/README.md

 ### Using a package manager

-Simply add these lines to your `init.vim` :
+If you are using [vim-plug](https://github.com/junegunn/vim-plug), put this in your `init.vim` file:

 ```vim
 Plug 'nvim-treesitter/nvim-treesitter'